-For instance, in the HR system domain, an enterprise might use a SaaS (Software as a Service) offering such as Workday as its core HR software, but may opt for a recruiting platform like Greenhouse, a time-tracking package like Kronos, a background check system by Sterling, an equity compensation system by Solium, along with literally dozens of other solutions.
+For instance, in the HR system domain, an enterprise might use a SaaS (Software as a Service) offering such as Workday as its core HR software, but may opt for a recruiting platform like Greenhouse, a time-tracking package like Kronos, a background check system by Sterling, an equity compensation system by Solium (Now Shareworks), along with literally dozens of other solutions.

 Benefits Of An Enterprise Cloud Ecosystem Approach

 - Reduced fixed costs by eliminating on-premise computers and the people that manage them.

 - Easy upgrades to avoid software obsolescence.

 - Rapid deployment of systems.

 - Redundancy, failover, and security managed by cloud service providers.

 - Unique software solutions to meet the exact needs of the enterprise.

 With these benefits comes a significant challenge.
 How do organizations effectively integrate these cloud-based applications?
 How does data from one application get shared with other systems that make up an entire workflow?

 In this day and age, it is not unusual for large companies to have dozens or hundreds of applications running in the cloud (or in clouds), each producing, consuming and transforming data from other systems thousands of times a day.